fukamachi/qlot/README.markdown

 If multiple distributions provide the same library, lower one would take priority over higher ones.

-## Installing other place than ./quicklisp/
+## Installing to other place than ./quicklisp/

 Set `:quicklisp-home` of your system and `(qlot:install :myapp)`.